Introduction to Multi-Armed Bandits: Problem formulation: incentivized exploration

 We capture the problem discussed above as a bandit problem with auxiliary constraints that arise due to incentives.
 The problem formulation has two distinct parts: the ``algorithmic" part, which is essentially about Bayesian bandits, and the ``economic" part, which is about agents' knowledge and incentives.
 Such ``two-part" structure is very common in the area of \emph{algorithmic economics}.
 Each part individually is very standard, according to the literature on bandits and theoretical economics, respectively.
 It is their combination that leads to a novel and interesting problem.

-The social planner is an algorithm that interacts with the self-interested decision-makers (henceforth, \emph{agents}) over time.
-There are $T$ rounds and $K$ possible actions, a.k.a. arms.
-(The action set is denoted $[K]$.)
-In each round $t$, the planner recommends an arm $\rec_t\in [K]$.
-Then an agent arrives, observes the recommendation $\rec_t$, chooses an arm $a_t$, receives a reward $r_t$ for this arm, and leaves forever.
+An algorithm (henceforth, the \emph{principal}) interacts with self-interested decision-makers (henceforth, \emph{agents}) over time.
+There are $T$ rounds and $K$ possible actions, a.k.a. arms; we use $[T]$ and $[K]$ to denote, resp., the set of all rounds and the set of all actions.
+In each round $t\in [T]$, the principal recommends an arm $\rec_t\in [K]$.
+Then an agent arrives, observes the recommendation $\rec_t$, chooses an arm $a_t$, receives a reward $r_t\in [0,1]$ for this arm, and leaves forever.
+Rewards come from a known parameterized family $(\mD_x:\;x\in [0,1])$ of reward distributions such that $\E[\mD_x]=x$.
+Specifically, each time a given arm $a$ is chosen, the reward is realized as an independent draw from $\mD_x$ with mean reward $x=\mu_a$.
+The mean reward vector $\mu\in[0,1]^K$ is drawn from a Bayesian prior $\mP$.
+Prior $\mP$ are known, whereas $\mu$ is not.

 \begin{BoxedProblem}{Incentivized exploration} Parameters: $K$ arms, $T$ rounds, common prior $\mP$, reward distributions $(\mD_x:\;x\in [0,1])$.
 Initialization: the mean rewards vector $\mu \in [0,1]^K$ is drawn from the prior $\mP$.
 In each round $t = 1,2,3 \LDOTS T $: \begin{OneLiners} \item[1.]
 Algorithm chooses its recommended arm $\rec_t \in [K]$. \item[2.]
 Agent $t$ arrives, receives recommendation $\rec_t$, and chooses arm $a_t\in [K]$. \item[3.]
 (Agent's) reward $r_t\in [0,1]$ is realized as an independent draw from $D_x$, where $x = \mu_{a_t}$. \item[4.]
 Action $a_t$ and reward $r_t$ are observed by the algorithm. \end{OneLiners} \end{BoxedProblem}